Bellaire

 Plays from 694 – 1,248 yards

-Bellaire is the newest, freshest course in town - a 2025 arrival tucked right beside the new Eastport Town Square.
+Bellaire is one of the newest, freshest courses in town - a 2025 arrival tucked right beside the new Eastport Town Square.
 It's like a shiny new restaurant everyone wants to try before the line forms.
 The land the developer used was packed with Live Oaks, and for reasons known only to the designer (or his therapist), they added water to every single hole.
 It makes for great views and prime real estate for happy new gators.
 But for golfers, Bellaire is all about getting “aire-born.”

 There are no houses on the course yet and won’t be any until the you get to the 6th hole, so for now there’s zero risk of ricocheting a Pro V1 off someone’s lanai and triggering the neighborhood watch.

-You’re also closest to the new Villages High School, which explains why once we heard the distant roar of a state playoff football game.
+The green on #5 is the trickiest of the day.
+Aim for the front-left corner if you want any chance at a two-putt.
+You've reached what is probably the bleakest viewpoint on the course.
+But close your eyes and let your hearing take over.
+You might here the sound of a sport stadium because you are fairly close to the new Villages High School, which explains why once we heard the distant roar of a state playoff football game.
 At one point the announcer boomed, “It’s 3rd and 10!”
 A phrase that also describes my putting some days.

-Holes 6 through 9 will contend for one of the best stretches in The Villages once the Lakeside homes rise around them.
+The 8th is an easy short shot from just over 100, but the view keeps getting better.
+Honestly, holes 6 through 9 will contend for one of the best stretches in The Villages once the Lakeside homes rise around them.

 All day long, I kept wondering where the name "Bellaire" was registering in my brain.
 It wasn’t until I approached the 9th tee box that I got it – it comes from the Fresh Prince of Bellaire - but alas, Will Smith did not make an appearance.
-Still, choosing to play the 9th from the black tees I tried to summon my inner Fresh Prince, delivering a dramatic slap of the Rock: Wack—don’t be dissin’ my Pinkett!
+Still, choosing to play the 9th from the black tees I tried to summon my inner Fresh Prince, delivering a dramatic slap of the Rock: Wack - don’t be dissin’ my Pinkett!
 It worked.
 The ball rolled right onto the green.

 Fabulous shot on the best hole of the day.
 Yo, homes… to Bellaire!!